pawel-zielinski/profiles-rest-api/README.md

 # Run and contact to the server

-1. run *vagrant up* in the terminal (VirtualBox needed) to create virtual machine,
+1. run *vagrant up* in the terminal (VirtualBox needed) to start virtual machine,
 2. run *vagrant ssh* to connect to the server by ssh protocol.